saademad200/traffic-congestion-dwh/README.md

 To see the CI pipeline results, check the "Actions" tab in the GitHub repository.

-## Design Documentation
+## Documentation

 The data warehouse design is documented in the following files:

-- `Design/DWH.Design.Template.xlsx` - Dimension and fact table specifications
+- `docs/DWH.Design.Template.xlsx` - Dimension and fact table specifications
-- `Design/Traffic.Flow.pdf` - Conceptual design and data flow diagrams
+- `docs/Traffic.Flow.pdf` - Conceptual design and data flow diagrams
-- `Design/Traffic.xlsx` - Source data specifications
+- `docs/traffic_flow_data_warehouse_design.txt` - Additional design documentation

 ## Contributing